 |Club:||Sporting Terrier Club of Victoria Inc (Group 2)|

-Average Lifespan When considering a dog, please realise that you are taking it on for its lifetime.
-Manchester Terriers live from between 13 to 15 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 12-15 years.

 Manchesters can be lively and alert when it suits them and happy to go adventuring with you, just as much as they are happy having cuddles with you.
 The common theme here being ‘with you’.
 They are loyal to their humans, and protective of their homes.
 They will bark at any sound they deem strange.
 They are discerning with strangers, so require extensive socialisation when young.
 Manchesters have above average intelligence, and are headstrong and creative, so it’s important to keep their mind exercised.
 They are well suited to active sports such as agility, tracking and rally.

 The Manchester comes in one colour combination, black and tan.
 They have a short, glossy coat and given the right exercise, can have muscular hindquarters.
 They usually have ears that come forward with the tips touching the head, just above the eyes.
 They have an elegant yet athletic shape to them and a tapered tail.
 Their appearance often leads to them being described as a mini Dobermann.